 - what options are available at retirement

-If you are considering transferring your plan, we recommend you read the Guide to pension transfers.
+If you are considering transferring your plan to us, we recommend you read the Guide to pension transfers.

-You should consider taking financial advice to make sure that transferring is the right thing for you.
+We would always recommend taking financial advice to make sure that transferring is the right thing for you.
 You can find an adviser in your local area at unbiased.co.uk.
 Financial advisers usually charge a fee for their services, but it will be personal to you and your circumstances.
-We offer you a way of paying your adviser directly from your pot, called a facilitated adviser charge.
+We offer you a way of paying your adviser directly from your savings pot, called a facilitated adviser charge.
 The Facilitated adviser charge guide explains how this works.

 Safeguarded benefits include some sort of guarantee about the rate of secure pension income that you, or your survivors, might receive.
 Examples include: